structr/structr/docs/Backend User's Guide.md

    "serialization_time": "0.000771747"
 }
 ```

+As you can see, the JSON document contains all the properties we put into the default view earlier, including the `id`, `type` and `name` properties from the superclass.

 #### PUT
 Now we can of course modify the entity as well, using the PUT verb on the element resource that contains the newly created author.